vlopezalvarez/ietf-l3-isis-topology/I-D/draft-ogondio-opsawg-isis-topology.md

 This document assumes that the reader is familiar with the contents of {{!RFC8345}}.
 The document uses terms from those documents.

 The terminology for describing YANG data models is found in {{!RFC7950}}, {{!RFC8795}} and {{!RFC8346}}.

-Following terms are used for the representation of this data model.

-TBD

 ## Requirements Language